rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>-http-ca-cert</code></td>
 		<td>Path to X.509 CA certificate for HTTPS.
-		    <br><br>If this value is set rqlite will use this CA certificate to validate any other X509 certficate presented to it, if the node needs to contact another node&#39;s HTTP API.
+		    <br><br>If this value is set rqlite will use this CA certificate to validate any other X509 certificate presented to it, if the node needs to contact another node&#39;s HTTP API.
 It also uses this CA to verify any X509 certificates presented to it by clients connecting to its HTTPS API.
 </td>
 	</tr>
 	<tr>